kubotron/BiBean/README.md

 *The links to firmware and config above lead to some weird text.* Use "Save link as..." option to save the firmware and config files.

 *To load bibip configuration* launch the SkyBean configurator app, Click on "Load config from file" and select the config file you downloaded.
-Note that you can change it in a text editor or with the app.
-Then "Save config to SkyBean".
+Note that you can change the config with the configurator app and then "Save config to SkyBean".

+*I edited the config file in a text editor and now the sounds are all messed up.* Don't use values greater than 2100 as tone length and pause duration, the device can't handle it.
+(They lead to integer overflow.)

 *To install the bibip firmware* select "Update Skybean Firmware", in next dialog select "Load firmware from file" link at the bottom.
 Pick the bibip_0.1.3.ebin firmware file you downloaded.
 (Don't change the file in any way)